RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 }
 ```

-### Interface Segregation Principle
+### 🧩 Interface Segregation Principle

+!!! info "Definition"
-> A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+     A client should never be forced to implement an interface that it doesn't use, or clients shouldn't be forced to depend on methods they do not use.

 ```java
 // Bad example: violates ISP